celte-team/celte-team.github.io/dev/Hooks.md

 # Hooks : how to use them

-From within the celte systems (not talking about engine encapsulation yet), a hook is used by calling it/ setting it from the CelteHooks class.
+From within the celte systems (not talking about engine encapsulation yet), a hook is used by calling it/ setting it from the celte::api::HooksTable class (CelteHooks.hpp).
 Available hooks are different for clients and server nodes.
 Set a hook like so:

 ```c++